sbtries/Memory-Box/README.md

 * **Fourth week:** nit-pick visuals, fix bugs, if on-track, add "Stretch" Features.

     _MVP: Site provides more context for memories, using an API database to give historical context to memories based on provided date._

+### Model, View, and Database Informationn
+the model Memory will include:
+1. image = models.ImageField
+* these images will be saved in django's filesystem but a string is created in the database that references each one.
+2. memory_box
+* This will be a field that allows the user to categorize memories into separate boxes (like a photo album).
+Ideally, the user's home page will show the individual boxes/albums and then the user can navigate into the box to display the images.
+3. Description: a character field allowing the user to add details about the photo/memory
+4. Uploaded at, a DateTimeField of now
+5. User, defaulting to the current user.
+This will allow the images to be separated and displayed only to the user that uploaded them.
+7. album/box- this will allow users to either create a new album or attribute it to an existing album.
+6. year - this will be a field that the user can use to choose the year of the album created (default of current year).
+If they're using a pre-created album, the year associated with that album will be assigned.
+This will allow an API call for headlines or historical events to display, possibly next to the box on a user home screen or once it's been "opened".
+7. album description- if the user's creating an album they'll be able to give a description to the album.